ClDaly2904/portfolio-project-1-html-css/docs/README.md

     - the navigation bar is a consistent feature across all pages of the site.
 It includes links to the Home Page, Meditation page, Yoga page and the Signup page.
 It is located at the top of each page and is 'sticky' so that the user can intuitively locate and use to easily navigate between pages across all devices no matter how far down their current page they are.
 It also has a hover effect so the user can clearly define the links that they can click on.
     - The navigation bar appears horizonal for larger screen sizes, however for smaller screen sizes it appears vertically to keep its design elements.
     - The navigation bar features the the large Release text at either the centre (for large screen sizes) or at the top (smaller screen sizes).
 This text was given key position and designed to stand out as it forms the logo for Release.
-    - The links for meditation, yoga and contact all include relative icons
+    - The links for meditation, yoga and contact all include relative icons to make their functions more easily recognised by users.
     ![Screenshot of large navigation bar](docs-images/large-nav-bar.png)
     ![Screenshot of small navigation bar](docs-images/small-nav-bar.png)